-The bund was reworked removing markers of the older system such as the two sluice mechanisms.
+The bund was reworked removing markers of the older system such as the two sluice mechanisms. sub:version Issue 01, August 2023, pp. 148-152

 9. Rachenahalli reworking of bund - April 2010

 Other engineering work included the creation of artificial islands in the lakebed.